-The Company's financial instruments consist of cash and cash equivalents, receivables, accounts payable and accrued liabilities, warrants denominated in foreign currency, convertible redeemable preferred shares and the A1 Warrants.
+The Company's financial instruments consist of cash and cash equivalents, receivables, accounts payable and accrued liabilities, warrants denominated in foreign currency, convertible redeemable preferred shares, the A1 Warrants and the B1 warrants.

 Management does not believe these financial instruments expose the Company to any significant interest, currency or credit risks arising from these financial instruments.
 The fair market values of cash and cash equivalents, receivables, and accounts payable and accrued liabilities approximate their carrying values.